 A final misgiving is the fact that SJH’s family uniformly report him as being born in Ireland, not the United States.
-It is clear that family knew that Benezer had settled there and returned (this is in Burke’s).
+Gray-Donald’s family tree from 1965 claims that “Samuel James Hingston was the son of Ben Hingston, a clergyman.
+His grandfather also bore the name of Ben Hingston. “ Gray-Donald was married in 1908 to one of Sir William’s grand-daughters.
+By 1965, Sir William himself and his siblings had been dead for over 50 years, and the last of his children had recently died.
+King reports that documentation supporting the purported New Jersey connection (which appears in some reports as in Pennsylvania) was found by the genealogist Vivian F Taylor, working on behalf of Dr Richard G Hingston (Burgoyne’s RGH) in 1989.
+So although the Hingston connection to America was presumably known in the family (it appears in Burke’s with reference to Benezer, but without any mention of SJH), the details appear to have been lost.
 I suppose it is possible that even if SJH’s descendants knew he had been born in the USA, the experience had been so painful, and for him, so short, that they repressed it.
 I might have done the same.